 Having friends and being a friend are important for your child's development.
 These tips are also designed to insure that your child is successfully included in the neighborhood school and enjoys after-school community activities.

-These tips are from Chapter 2, Tips for What to do During the IEP Meeting, from a new book, IEP and Inclusion Tips for Parents and Teachers by special education attorney Anne Eason and Dr. Kathy Whitbread.
+These tips are from Chapter 2, Tips for What to do During the IEP Meeting, from a new book, IEP and Inclusion Tips for Parents and Teachers by special education attorney Anne Treimanis and Dr. Kathy Whitbread.

 Send your agenda to the district a few days ahead of time.

 Label this Proposed Agenda.
 Bring extra copies of your Agenda to the meeting and politely invite each team member to take a copy.

 Bring food, or at least bottled water to the meeting

 If your water bottles are large, bring a stack of cups.
 At the end of the meeting, leave any leftover food for the staff to enjoy.
 Use plastic or paper plates and trays.
 Avoid plates that you would want to bring home.